Last Updated on June 7, 2023

 “You can’t always change how you feel.”

-There’s much more of Mrs’ Hall’s wisdom to come: “All Creatures Great and Small” has been renewed for a third and fourth season.
+There’s much more of Mrs’ Hall’s wisdom to come: “All Creatures Great and Small” has been renewed for a fourth season.
 Read about why the British period drama is the latest chapter in a fascinating study of ways to adapt a classic.
 That’s here.

 If you enjoyed this post, wander over to The Period Films List.
 You’ll also like the list of period dramas shown on Masterpiece, season by season.